matthew-shaw/matthew-shaw.github.io/docs/blog/posts/mkdocs-docker-nginx.md

 ## Configuring MkDocs

 Material for MkDocs is highly customisable, with a lot of extensions and plugins available.
-I reccommend starting with a configuration such as this and working from there:
+I recommend starting with a configuration such as this and working from there:

 ```yaml title="mkdocs.yml" linenums="1"
 site_name: My site